Pediatric Research Alliance Pilots

 - All applications must involve two or more investigators, at least one of whom:

 - Has a primary faculty appointment in the Emory Department of Pediatrics (DOP) OR

-- Is on the professional staff at Children's Healthcare of Atlanta (CHOA).
-This includes those Emory faculty outside of the Emory Department of Pediatrics who are on CHOA's professional staff and all non-faculty clinicians who are on CHOA's professional staff.
+- Is on the professional staff at Children's Healthcare of Atlanta (Children's).
+This includes those Emory faculty who are outside of the Emory DOP or employed by the Pediatric Institute and who are on Children's professional staff as well as all non-faculty clinicians on Children's professional staff.

 - Faculty from GRA-affiliated institutions are encouraged to apply; however, a faculty appointment at a GRA-affiliated institution is not required.

 - The principal investigator (PI) must have a current rank of Instructor or Assistant Professor at Emory and be no more than 7 years into their faculty appointment.
-If the PI’s primary faculty appointment is not in the Emory Department of Pediatrics, the PI must have professional staff privileges at CHOA.
+The PI’s primary faculty appointment must be in the Emory Department of Pediatrics or, if the primary appointment is in another Emory department, the PI must have professional staff privileges at Children's.
 Please note that adjunct faculty appointments do not meet this requirement.